Cochrane Argentina (IUHIBA) International Mobility Programme (virtual)

 We are open to other lines of work, considering their feasibility and relevance.

 Specific outputs will be established based on the participant’s proposed project.
 It is expected that most projects will lead to a publication in a scientific journal, although other dissemination options will be considered on a case-by-case basis.

 Successful completion of the programme will be assessed based on the participant’s attitude and satisfaction, achievement of expected objectives and outputs, and individual assessment by the participant mentor.

 We are currently accepting applicants only for online exchanges, considering the mobility challenges of the COVID-19 pandemic.

 Our staff will be available for supervision.
 The training will be focused on the participant's project; however, common training sessions and updates will be shared with all those involved in the program.
 The participants will be given access to Cochrane training materials.
 All participants are expected to complete the basic training freely available at Cochrane Interactive Learning.

 This will vary according to the project; however, a minimum of two months is expected in general.
 The call is available throughout the year, although our capacity to accompany more than one participant at a time is limited.

-The ideal applicant has high interest in evidence-based medicine (EBM) and has at least basic knowledge of EBM.
-Depending on the project, further qualifications will be needed (see focus of the exchange).
+The ideal applicant has a high interest in evidence-based medicine (EBM) and has at least basic knowledge of EBM.
+Depending on the project, further qualifications will be needed (see the focus of the exchange).
 Excellent written English is required for Spanish speakers.
 For people who do not speak Spanish, good English is required for meetings.

 For applications related to systematic reviews and knowledge translation, please submit your motivation letter and CV to Juan Franco: email@example.com